powersoft-mertdev/PowerCalc/README.md

 # PowerCalc
-Simple calculator built with c that can do basic equations including decimal and paranthesed equations.
+Simple debloated calculator built with c that can do basic equations including decimal and paranthesed equations.